-Are you planning to make a game-like app?
-Gamification techniques work excellently in many industries.
+Are you planning to make a game-like app that will teach trading?
+Gamification techniques keep users engaged and work excellently in many industries.
 Check out this article from our blog, it might interest you.

 This is a newer stock simulator app, released in 2019.
 The main focus of Wealthbase is user-friendliness and social networking features.
 What users like about this app:

 - social media environment with chats and updates;

 Read also: Insurance App: Features and Development Cost

 If you want to build an app like Acorns or Robinhood, your focus should be on user-friendliness and innovative features.
 This is the best way to gain people’s interest and trust in such a competitive market.
 We’ll provide some tips to help you select and follow the best practices for building an investment app.

 Intuitive User Interface